dmtzs/WebSockets/README.md

     4. Integrations: The system should be compatible with many payment systems to offer a wide range of options to users.
     5. Tests: The system should be tested a lot to be sure that works as expected and also to be sure that is completely resilient to anomalies and to errors so we can understand what is happening if something happens and not only the developers, but also the client can have a little bit of context withput compromising the system security.
     6. Audits: The system should be audited periodically to guarantee the security standards and compliance.
+    7. Document the flow: All this should be documented so we can go back and see if some improvements can be made.

 2. How would you develop an algorithm that can identify and prevent fraudulent transactions on a financial platform?
 Answer = I think that we should comply with many things and some of them but not all of course are described below: